sersavan/shadcn-multi-select-component/README.md

 ### Step 3: Integrate the Multi-Select Component in a Next.js Page

-Update a file named `page.tsx` in your `app` directory with the following code:
+Update your page or root component, for example, `page.tsx` in your `app` directory with the following code:

 ```tsx
 // src/app/page.tsx